ajtaboada04/snappy-attendance/README.md

 <br>
 <p align="center">
   <img width="75%" alt="Screenshot 6" src="https://github.com/rorosaga/Classlink/assets/133862511/45c551ac-62e8-4e27-9b61-e02aa260ae42">
-  <br><br>When the professor logs in the following screen is presented, displaying a successfull login and the name of the user.
+  <br><br>When the professor logs in the following screen is presented, displaying a successfull login and the name of the user.<br>
 </p>

 <br><br>